dispute resolutionSouth Africa: Pretoria High Court declares lock-down regulations unconstitutional and invalid

 employmentSouth Africa: Section 189 consultations in the context of the COVID-19 pandemic

 Food and Allied Workers Union (“FAWU”) recently launched an urgent Labour Court application under section 189A(13) of the Labour Relations Act, 1995.
 It alleged that, in continuing section 189 consultation meetings via the Zoom videoconferencing facility (notwithstanding FAWU’s objections), South African Breweries had acted in a procedurally unfair manner.
 The Labour Court dismissed FAWU’s application and, in doing so, gave clear guidance as to what the “new normal” for section 189 consultations looks like.
 Click here for a summary of the judgment and a commentary by Brian Patterson and Shivani Moodley (ENSafrica | Employment).

-mine and occupational health and safetySouth Africa: New mine and occupational health and safety directions pertaining to the level 4 lockdown
+mine and occupational health and safetySouth Africa: Consolidated COVID-19 direction on health and safety in the workplace (for industries outside mining)

 This was issued on 4 June 2020 by the Minister of Employment and Labour.
 The consolidated direction seeks to ensure, inter alia, that the measures taken by employers under the Occupational Health and Safety Act, 1993 are consistent with the overall national strategies and policies to minimise the spread of COVID-19.
 For more information, follow this link.